conda-forge/pagmo-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pagmo` can be installed with:
+Once the `conda-forge` channel has been enabled, `pagmo, pagmo-devel` can be installed with:

 ```
-conda install pagmo
+conda install pagmo pagmo-devel
 ```

 It is possible to list all of the versions of `pagmo` available on your platform with: